tychonievich/graphics/md/index.md

     We also deal with how the CPU and GPU interact, a topic made much easier if you have had prior computer systems training.

 CS 357 Numerical Methods 1
-:   This course involves considerable mathematical reasoning; taking CS 357 before it increases increase your experience with mathematically-based programming and is recommended.
+:   This course involves considerable mathematical reasoning; taking CS 357 increases your experience with mathematically-based programming and is recommended.

 # Course Staff